Sample Medical Malpractice Pre-Trial Statement

 To be submitted by the Defendant.

 The trial will proceed on the issues of liability, causation, and damages.
-The Defendants still owe the Plaintiff Answers to Request for Admission of Facts.
+The Defendants still owe the Plaintiff Answers to Request for Admission of Facts (which are long overdue).
 Once these answers are provided the may be some simplification of issues at bar.

 None as of this date.